swax/NAISYS/docs/009-port-strategy.md

 ## Unified Server Port

 All server apps (Hub, Supervisor, ERP) use the same `SERVER_PORT` env var.
-When running together in the same process, they share a single port — Supervisor and ERP register as Fastify plugins inside the Hub.
+When running together in the same process, they share a single port via nested Fastify plugin registration:

+- Hub registers the Supervisor plugin
+- Supervisor registers the ERP plugin

+Each server can also run standalone on its own default port.
+Hub binds to `0.0.0.0` for external access; Supervisor and ERP default to localhost.

 ## Dev / Production Ports